 The department could inform the students on how to do school experience abroad through a highly renowned agency that will help you understanding the cultural elements of the course and will offer you the opportunity to work abroad.
-Universities are becoming highly interested in similar programmes and will positively val-
+Universities are becoming highly interested in similar programmes and will positively valued this extra experience in your applications.